j4m1e/static-website-iac/README.md

 * Part 5.
 CloudFormation template to deploy the SSL certificates using ACM and the use of parameters.json
 * Part 6.
 CloudFormation template to deploy the CDN using CloudFront and the use of parameters.json
 * Part 7.
 CloudFormation template to deploy the DNS alias records and the use of parameters.json

+The repository also includes a `static-files` directory containing `index.html` and `error.html` for the static website content.